mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

     pushComponent.saveToken(fcmToken ?? "")
 }
 ```

+## Initialisation
+To initialise SDK simply call `SayTvSdk.initialise(chatName: "CHAT_NAME")`on your app start in AppDelegate or before using any SDK component.

 ## Register and Login
 To register inside the SDK you just need to add `SayTvSadk.register(digicelId:_, email:_, avatar:_, username:_, apiToken:_, completion: _)` where the **completion** is going to have the service call response.